ramezanifar/ros-windows-node/README.md

 10- Run roscore and your code

 ### Troubleshooting
-1- In Linux make sure the node created in windows appears in rosnode list.
+1- In Linux make sure the node created in Windows appears in rosnode list.
 2- use roswtf to see if there is any error
-3- Check your windows and Linux firewall
+3- Check your Windows and Linux firewall